toa-io/comq/readme.md

 To avoid inconsistency, it is strongly recommended to use the Reply stream only with _safe_ Producers, which do not change the application state.

+### Stream guarantees

+:warning:

+The reply topology guarantees
+that the order of yielded values is [preserved](https://www.rabbitmq.com/queues.html#message-ordering).
+At the same time, there is no guarantee that the stream will be transmitted to the end.

+> When using the [Sharded connection](#sharded-connection), the order of yielded values is maintained through buffering.
+> However, there is a scenario in which some of the yielded values may be lost if a broker crashes.
+> In this case, the Reply stream will be destroyed once the buffer's maximum size is exceeded.
+> Also, buffered control messages can result in [stream idling](#stream-control).

 ## Encoding